goldin2008/Note/aws.md

 - Interoperability in the system architecture, as the system operates at high scale and can be broken down into multiple subsystems.How will different subsystems interact with each other?

 ### `Designing a Web Crawler and Search Engine`
+At a high level, the entire system consists of two subsystems, a web crawler and a search engine.
+A web crawler is essentially a software responsible for crawling the web.
+The content on the internet is growing exponentially and web crawlers need to ensure the content is regularly crawled to maintain most updated content.
+The Search Engine sits on top of content accumulated by web crawlers and stores in such a way that it can look for user searched keywords from the content and present the most useful results, as shown in Figure 13-1.
 ![Diagram of rsz_system_monitoring.](pic/designing_a_web_crawler_and_search_engine_628782_12.png)

+The functional requirements of the system include:
+- Get top results (title, subtitle, page URL) for user search query.
+- The results are frequently updated and the system should be able to identify the content freshness rate from the web pages on the internet.

+And the non-functional requirements include:
+- The system should be highly available (able to serve user queries most of the time) and highly reliable (the queries should be served correctly).
+- Low latency for search queries.
+Considering the huge number of pages mapping to user query, the system should return the most relevant results within milliseconds of response time.
+- Data freshness—the underlying storage to serve search queries should be regularly updated.
+- Data consistency is not super critical for this use case.
+A lag in content available on websites and searchable via the search engine is acceptable.

 ### `Designing a Hotel Reservation System`
 ![Diagram of rsz_system_monitoring.](pic/designing_a_hotel_reservation_system_975024_16.png)